-This limestone block was discovered at the Karakuyu village of Torbali in Izmir province in 2007.
-It depicts the relief of a male figure holding a spear and carrying a bow but the surving piece shows only a part of the lower body of the figure.
-Dimentions of the block is about 1.3 meter in height and 1 meter in width although originnal must have been at least twice the current size.
-The right side of the block also has a rather damaged remains of a Luvian inscription, which mentions partially damaged names of Great King Tarkasnawa and Land of Mira according to Tekoglu.
-Tarkasnawa, King of Mira is a known vassal ruler of Mira from Hittite sources, who also has a well known monument in Karabel.
-Usage of Great King title complicates the matters, and may suggest a post Hittite Empire period dating.
-The stele is currently in Izmir Archeological Museum.
+This limestone block was discovered at the Karakuyu village of Torbalı in İzmir province in 2007.
+It depicts the relief of a male figure holding a spear and carrying a bow but the surviving piece shows only a part of the lower body of the figure.
+Dimensions of the block is about 1.3 meter in height and 1 meter in width although originally it must have been at least twice the current size.
+The right side of the block has the badly damaged remains of a Luwian inscription, reading of which remains under discussion.
+The stele is currently in İzmir Archeological Museum.

 Işık, F., M. Atıcı and R. Tekoğlu, "Die Nachhethitische Königsstele von Karakuyu beim Karabel-Pass," in E. Schwertheim (ed.),

 Studien zum antiken Kleinasien VII 2011: 133, Tables 111.

 Oreshko, R. "Hieroglyphic Inscriptions of Western Anatolia," Luwian Identities, 2013: 345420 (37386).